AlbertaParksca

 Alberta Parks are enjoyed by a wide range of recreational users year-round and in Provincial Parks and Provincial Recreation Areas, where hunting is allowed, Firearm Discharge Permits are required to address public safety and inform hunters of areas where discharge is prohibited because of site specific values and facilities.

-Cooking Lake-Blackfoot is designated as a Provincial Recreation Area and is managed by Alberta Environment and Parks.
+Cooking Lake-Blackfoot is designated as a Provincial Recreation Area and is managed by Alberta Forestry and Parks.
 This site holds a long and rich history in the Beaver Hills area of the province, and is now a part of the UNESCO Beaverhills Biosphere and Beaver Hills Dark Sky Preserve – it is an important and valued natural landscape.
 Forestry, agriculture, Indigenous land use and general recreation have all helped to shape this landscape and continue to thrive here to this day.
 As a multi-use recreation area, there are a great number and variety of users found within the site’s boundaries.
 It is important to respect these user groups while enjoying the land base yourself.

 Hikers, cyclists, equestrian users, school children and hunters, as well as cattle ranchers and even oil and gas disposition holders are present at all times of year at Cooking Lake-Blackfoot.
 Please be aware of their presence and take appropriate measures to ensure you are being safe and aware at all times.